Non-intrusive wildlife observation and fun kayaking for all

 The North Island Kayak Three Day Sea Kayaking Wildlife Safari focuses on the North East of Vancouver Island near Telegraph Cove.
 We paddle Johnstone Strait and the narrow tidal passages around Hanson island in search of marine wildlife in its natural environment.
 A unique kayak tour led by our experienced, qualified guides using top quality equipment, optimized for wildlife viewing and a safe, fun experience.

-June and the first half of July is too early in the season for reliable sightings of the Northern Resident Killer Whales or Orcas for which this area is internationally renowned.
-Luckily, opportunities abound to see Humpback Whales, sea lions, porpoises, dolphins, bald eagles, black bears, numerous sea birds and the spectacular rugged scenery of northern Vancouver Island.
+Opportunities abound to see Humpback Whales, sea lions, porpoises, dolphins, bald eagles, black bears, numerous sea birds and the spectacular rugged scenery of northern Vancouver Island.
 On occasion if we are lucky, we will even see some of the elusive and fast moving transient, or Biggs mammal eating Killer Whales.

 We maximize the time spent in these areas by utilizing up to two of the six wilderness Base Camps that we erect every spring.
 These camps are scattered throughout northern Johnstone Strait and the South-East corner of Queen Charlotte Strait with specific locations selected to provide easy access to varying localized habitats.
 Each trip will utilize different camps based on environmental factors like tides, currents and forecast weather with a mind to optimize wildlife observation opportunities and provide an enjoyable, safe and accessible kayaking experience.
 The base camps are all similarly equipped with comfortable facilities but each provides a different view and exploration opportunities.
 North Island Kayak is unique in this area in being able to provide a 3 day sea kayaking tour, showcasing what spectacular wilderness area has to offer while being assured of a comfortable base camp each night.
 Having our private camps already set gives us the ability to spend longer on the water as we can be sure that there will be a comforatble place for us when we reach our destinations.